Last updated: August 16th, 2023

 But if you’re into electric scooters for their own sake, then there are several more entrepreneurial ways to turn your interest and knowledge into money.
 Most require limited money and risk, but ample time and tenacity.

-Sell parts and spares online
+Sell parts & spares online

 You may or may not realize that a great deal of what you buy on Amazon comes from third-party sellers.
 Sometimes, they’ve simply purchased existing products in bulk to resell.
 Other times, they’ve actually created something from the ground up and worked with a large manufacturer to offer it under a proprietary brand (known as a “private label”).